Beat-k/BEA/README.md

 - BEA_Secretary Signal Routing™
 - BEA_Secretary Cache Scoring™
 - BEA_Secretary Temporal Inference™
-- Dual Edge TPU Workload Division™
+- Single Edge TPU Time-Slice Schedule™
 - "The Coral is the secretary.
 The NVIDIA GPU is the executive."™

 ### Hardware — Peripherals